 Show only material you have the legal right to display.
 If your app displays protected content such as music, film, trademarked characters, brands, or other intellectual property assets, ensure you have the appropriate licensing rights for your marketing use in all territories.
 If your app accesses the iTunes Library, use only songs that you’ve created or that you’ve specifically licensed for use in the preview.

 Graphics and Transitions

-We recommend leaving out references to pricing in your app preview.
-Pricing is already shown on the App Store product page, and references within the preview won’t be accurate in all countries and territories.
+To keep your app preview evergreen, we recommend avoiding references to specific events, seasons, or memes that will date it (such as, “New for spring”).
+We also recommend leaving out references to pricing in your app preview.
+Pricing is already shown on your App Store product page, and references in the preview may not be accurate in all countries and territories.

-If you display features that are only available through In-App Purchase you must disclose this.
-Disclaimer copy can be included contextually within the footage or in the end frame.
+If you display features that are only available through in-app purchase, or if your app uses a subscription model or requires login, you must disclose this.
+Disclaimer copy can be included within the footage or in the end frame.

-App Store Review
+App Store Connect Developer Help.